fredgj/mom/README.rst

 -----

-decorate_with is a decorator that takes other decorators as input, including their arguments or keyword arguments (if any), in order to apply them to a function.
+decorate_with is a decorator that takes other decorators as input, including their arguments and/or keyword arguments (if any), in order to apply them to a function.

 Some people think decorating their functions with several decorators like in